NixOS/nix.dev/source/concepts/flakes.md

 - Design
   - The flakes proposal was criticised for trying to solve too many problems at once and at the wrong abstraction layer.
   - The design still has [various problems] including around versioning, composability, cross-compilation, and tight coupling with nixpkgs.
-  - There are also still many [open design questions around the `nix` command line interface].
+  - There are also still many [open design questions] around the `nix` CLI.
 - Implementation
-  - A number of [problems with the implementation] remain.
+  - There are still [problems with the implementation].
 - Process
   - While there were still outstanding concerns about the design, the implementation was merged without the RFC having been accepted (and in fact being withdrawn on merge),